Panic of 1857: Lasting effects

 By early 1858, "commercial credit had dried up, forcing already debt-ridden merchants of the West to curtail new purchases of inventory".
 The limited purchasing in the West led to merchants around the country seeing decreases in sales and profits.
 The railroads "had created an interdependent national economy, and now an economic downturn in the West threatened.... [an] economic crisis".
 Because many banks had financed railroads and land purchases, they began to feel the pressures of the falling value of railroad securities.
 The Illinois Central; Erie; Pittsburgh, Fort Wayne and Chicago; and Reading Railroad lines were all forced to shut down by the financial downturn.
 The Delaware, Lackawanna and Western Railroad and the Fond du Lac Railroad were forced to declare bankruptcy.

 The Boston and Worcester Railroad Company experienced heavy financial difficulties.
 The employees were informed in a memo written in late October 1857 that "the receipts from Passengers and Freight have fallen off during [the] last month, as compared with the corresponding month of last year, over twenty thousand dollars, with very little prospect of any improvement during the coming winter".
 The company announced that its workers would receive a "reduction in pay of ten percent".
 In addition to the decreasing value of railroad securities, farmers began to default on payments on their mortgaged lands in the West, which put even more financial pressure on banks.

 The prices of grain decreased significantly.
 Farmers experienced a loss in revenue, causing banks to foreclose on recently purchased lands.
 In 1855, grain prices had skyrocketed to $2.19 a bushel, and farmers began to purchase land to increase their crop supply, which increased their profits.
 By 1858, grain prices dropped severely to $0.80 a bushel.
 Many Midwestern towns felt the pressures of the Panic.
 For example, the town of Keokuk, Iowa, experienced financial strife from the economic downturns of the Panic:

 A huge municipal debt magnified Keokuk's problems.
 By 1858, the town owed $900,000, mostly on railroad bonds, while the value of its taxable property dropped by $5.5 million.
 Lots that brought $1,000 before the crash now could not be sold for $10.
 Hard-hit property owners were unable to pay their taxes, and thousands of properties slipped into tax delinquency.

 As a result of such a decrease of prices, land sales declined dramatically and westward expansion essentially halted until the Panic ended.
-Both merchants and farmers began to suffer for the investment risks that they had taken when the prices were high.
+Both merchants and farmers began to suffer for the investment risks taken when prices had been high.